Skip to Content

 • 3/4 cup shredded mozzarella cheese (3 oz)

-• 1
+1

 Heat oven to 350°F.

-• 2
+• Step

-Cut thin slice from stem end of each bell pepper to remove top of pepper.
-Remove seeds and membranes; rinse peppers.
+Cut thin slice from the stem end of each bell pepper to remove top of pepper.
+Remove seeds and membranes, rinse peppers.
 If necessary, cut thin slice from bottom of each pepper so they stand up straight.
-In 4-quart Dutch oven, add enough water to cover peppers.
-Heat to boiling; add peppers.
-Cook about 2 minutes; drain.

-• 3
+3

 In 10-inch skillet, cook beef and onion over medium heat 8 to 10 minutes, stirring occasionally, until beef is brown; drain.
-Stir in rice, salt, garlic and 1 cup of the tomato sauce; cook until hot.
+Return beef mixture to same skillet.

-• 4
+• Step

+Stand peppers upright in ungreased 8-inch square glass baking dish.
 Stuff peppers with beef mixture.
-Stand peppers upright in ungreased 8-inch square glass baking dish.
 Pour remaining tomato sauce over peppers.

-• 5
+• Step

 Nutrition